 Near the marina, a causeway links Muttonbird Island Nature Reserve to the mainland portion of Coffs Harbour.
 The island is a major breeding ground for Muttonbirds, also called wedge-tailed shearwaters.
 Their burrows can be found all over the island.

 You may also spot whales between the months of May and October.
-The reserve has Gumbaynggirr rangers and love to tell Aboriginal stories of muttonbirds while you go around and enjoy the beautiful scenery.
+The reserve has Gumbaynggirr rangers who love to tell Aboriginal stories of muttonbirds while you go around and enjoy the beautiful scenery.
+Among the many things to do in Coffs Harbour, visiting Muttonbird Island Nature Reserve stands out for its unique wildlife and cultural experiences.

 3. Marvel at the scenery from Sealy Lookout